Henriqueperoni/CI-MS3-Books-World/README.md

 - Fits in with my current skill-set of HTML, CSS, JavaScript, Python, Flask and MongoDB.
 - Easy way to sign up into the website with Sign Up Button for new users.
 - Easy way to log in into the website.
-- Allow the user create, read, uptade and delete their personal reviews.
+- Allow the user to create, read, update and delete their personal reviews.
-- Allow the user create, read, uptade, delete and share their wish lists.
+- Allow the user to create, read, update, delete and share their wish lists.
-- Like and dislike functionality for userr to reviews others wish lists.

 ### 3. Structure

-As the website has two main ideas, create persoal book summaries and lists of books, I kept the website as simple as possible and easy to use.
+As the website has two main ideas, create personal book summaries and lists of books, I kept the website as simple as possible and easy to use.
-Instead of create a lot a functionality and decide to create a few functionalities that the user can do a lot o things.
+Instead of creating a lot of functionality and decide to create a few functionalities that the user can do a lot of fo things.

-- A part of the home page, everypage has the same structure to keep consistency and to make the navigation easy to assimilate.
+- A part of the home page, every page has the same structure to keep consistency and to make the navigation easy to assimilate.

 - The modals in different pages are very similar to each other to keep consistency.